sjoerdvankreel/firefly-synth-2/static/Manual.md

 And these are the field details:
 * name: unique id / gui display name
+* graphSchemeFollowsModule:<br/>
-* graphSchemeFollowsModule: if true, main graphs are painted according to their module colors.
+If true, main graphs are painted according to their module colors.<br/>
 If false, according to Graphs component colors.
+* unisonSchemeFollowsModule:<br/>
-* unisonSchemeFollowsModule: if true, global unison parameters are painted according to their module colors.
+If true, global unison parameters are painted according to their module colors.<br/>
 If false, according to Unison module colors.
 * defaultColorScheme: this is the fallback/default scheme.
 All colors are specified as ARGB hex.
   * graphAlpha: transparancy for filled graphs.
   * dimDisabled: dim factor for disabled parameters and other stuff.